As Team SG’s resident dad style-whisperer, there’s nothing I love more than helping a mature male styling client fall in love with clothes.

 Don’t know where to start?
 Don’t worry.

-Here are my top tips on mature style for men:
+Below, 7 tips on nailing mature style for men:

 1. Get a tailor